WHO Collaborating Centre

 Designation

-In December 2015, the National Suicide Research Foundation was initially designated by the World Health Organization (WHO) as a WHO Collaborating Centre (WHOCC) for Surveillance and Research in Suicide Prevention.
-Following a rigorous evaluation process in 2019, the re-designation was approved for a further four years.
+In December 2015, the NSRF was initially designated as a WHO Collaborating Centre for Surveillance and Research in Suicide Prevention, a further four years was awarded in 2019.
+Following a rigorous evaluation process in 2023, the re-designation was approved for an additional four years.

 What does a WHO Collaborating Centre do?